 Making an opt-out request can’t require more steps than the process to opt in, and it can’t be designed in a way that discourages consumers from making the request.

-Only the California Attorney General can take businesses to court over most CCPA violations, but the law does create a private right of action for consumers in the event of a data breach.
+Only the California Privacy Protection Agency or the Attorney General or can enforce most CCPA violations, but the law does create a private right of action for consumers in the event of a data breach.
 If consumers’ nonencrypted and nonredacted personal information is subject to unauthorized access due to a business’s failure to implement reasonable security procedures, they can recover either actual damages or statutory damages of up to $750 per incident.
 Though the CCPA doesn’t define what reasonable security procedures are, here is some general guidance.

 Given the law’s emphasis on encryption, this is the logical place to start.